-Each reunion class and special reunion group will have a group photograph taken on Saturday afternoon, May 27.
-(Note: 35th reunion class photos will be taken at 11:15 a.m., 40th reunion class photo will be taken at 11:25 a.m., 45th reunion class photo will be taken at 11:35 a.m. and 50th reunion class photo will be taken at 11:45 a.m.).
+Each reunion class and special reunion group will have a group photograph taken on Saturday afternoon, May 26.
+(Note: 35th reunion class photos will be taken at 11:15 a.m., 40th reunion class photo will be taken at 11:25 a.m., 45th reunion class photo will be taken at 11:35 a.m. including a special "Women of '73" group photo, and 50th reunion class photo will be taken at 11:45 a.m.).
 Family members are welcome in the photos.
 All photo times are printed in the schedule of events.

 Peeps Alumni Association